neuml/txtai/docs/pipeline/audio/microphone.md

 ![pipeline](../../images/pipeline.png#only-light)
 ![pipeline](../../images/pipeline-dark.png#only-dark)

-The Microphone pipeline reads input audio from a microphone device.
+The Microphone pipeline reads input speech from a microphone device.
 This pipeline is designed to run on local machines given that it requires access to read from an input device.

 ## Example